balasr21/tournament-service/README.md

 3. Comprehensive Unit tests and Integration tests(including H2 database) which covers all the endpoints
 4. GET /customer/{customerId}/licensed/matches is provided a response payload which supports pagination, Currently this reports all the entries in page 0 but this can be enhanced to paginate the response in case the number of licensed matches for a customer is increasing
 5. All the POST, PATCH requests which creates or updates the resource accepts any valid offsetdatetime stamp but while storing in DB its stored in UTC
 6. All the GET endpoints which contains the match startDateTime is retrieved as UTC from the DB but displayed in system default timezone format.
-Integration test has a check for validating a different timezone
+Integration is currently added only for UTC due to a limitation in H2 database for storing timestamp with zone

 ### 2.3 Solution & Assumptions